johnfmorton/bespoken-audio-player/README.md

 ## Contact

-For questions or support, please contact the maintainer at [email@example.com](mailto:email@example.com).
+For questions or support, please contact me through the options on my [Contact Page](https://supergeekery.com/contact) on my site.

 ---